AlexOrlek/ATCG/README.md

 Run `python runpipeline.py --help` to view a summary of all the options

 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time; the number of threads to use is specified using the `-t` flag; the value must not be set above the number of threads available on your machine.
-By default, breakpoint distance is not calculated, but can be specified using the `--breakpoint` flag.
+By default, breakpoint distance and alignment length distribution statistics are not calculated, and bootstrap confidence values will not be calculated.
-By default, bootstrapping will not be conducted and the tree will therefore not show bootstrap confidence values.
-To conduct bootstrapping, the number of replicates is specified using the `-b` flag.

-`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint`

-When bootstrapping is conducted, trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing confidence values to be shown on the original tree.
+To conduct bootstrapping, the number of replicates is specified using the `-b` flag; trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing bootstrap confidence values to be shown on the original tree.
+Calculation of breakpoint distance (a measure of structural similarity) is specified using the `--breakpoint` flag.
+Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
+The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.

+`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats`

 # Output files